rravipra/NLP/README.md

 3) You can use your own datasets.
 The dataset has to be of the format where each line contains characters separated by a space and some characeters are "masked", in the sense they are unknown and you need to predict them.
 For the bi-gram data, you need to have the bi-grams and their respective pretrained probabilities in a text file line by line (Please refer to the code for further details)

+4) You can use your own datasets.
+The datasets should be text files that contains sentences of words line by line.

+5) You can use your own datasets.
+The datasets should be text files that contains sentences of words line by line.

+6) You can use your own datasets.
+The datasets should be text files that contains sentences of words line by line.

 # Methods used